magalhini/magalhini.github.com/_posts/2015-09-08-remote-working-good-bad-ugly.md

 As simple as that.
 However it took me a long time until I realised this was something I could do without any guilt — the 9 to 5 working mode that I had had for years ruined my concept of flexibility: hey, flexible working hours represent flexible _living_ hours too.

-While the flexibility is great, it has to come from **wanting** to do these habits, mindfully.
+While the flexibility is great, it has to come from **you wanting** to do these habits, mindfully.
 On the plus side, you have an opportunity to develop a great sense of health responsibility towards yourself.
 Taking care of your body becomes second nature; forming good habits is key while you’re on your own because suddenly you can be doing anything — and that includes doing nothing too.
 Red flags everywhere.

 ## It’s lonely out there